wc-bikram/Recruit-YES/README.md

     npm run dev
     ```

-## Contributing
-We welcome contributions from the community!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.